California Vehicle Code 23152(f) makes it a crime to drive under the influence of drugs.

 In determining a sentence a judge will look at the circumstances of a case including any aggravating factors that may enhance the penalty.

 Having a child in your vehicle when driving under the influence of drugs or alcohol is an aggravating factor that will increase your punishment.
-Typically this results in an increase in the jail time served.
-However, having a child in the car also can result in a charge of child endangerment, punishable under the California Penal Code.

 Child endangerment is punishable by imprisonment in a county jail not exceeding one year, or in the state prison for two, four, or six years.